Yes, the DDR Museum is open daily from 9 am to 9 pm.

 If you do not book a guided tour and, for example, only a group visit for your school class, we offer free quiz questionnaires at different levels of difficulty.
 You can download them here.
 For the answers, please contact the visitor service at email@example.com or the staff at the ticket desk.

-Luggage drop-off for groups of 10 or more is only possible by prior arrangement with the visitor service at email@example.com.
+Luggage drop-off for groups of 10 or more is possible by prior arrangement with the visitor service at firstname.lastname@example.org.

 As a group with a booked appointment, you may stay in the exhibition for as long as you wish.